mcaceresb/tablefill/README.md

 Documentation
 -------------

-`tablefill` is a program that uses a generic placeholder system to fill LaTeX, LyX, and Markdown tables using formatted output from any programming language.
+`tablefill` is a program that uses a generic placeholder system to update LaTeX, LyX, and Markdown documents.
+While it's primary use is to fill in tables (hance the name) placeholders are replaced anywhere in a table environment or within commented-out tablefill tags.

 - [Getting Started](https://mcaceresb.github.io/tablefill/getting-started.html) gives a basic example of how the system works, and guides the user through updating a template using Stata-generated input files (this example can be replicated with any programming language, however, not just Stata).